spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/10-service-listings/1-mysql.md

   * Database Volume Size (GiB): Select the volume as per the storage volume available in the cluster group and virtual clusters.

   * Select the version from the **Version** drop-down.
-The following are the Palette supported MongoDB versions:
+The following are the Palette supported MySQL versions:

     * 5.7